-- The server creates two implementation objects of type StockMarketFeedImpl. - The function get_root_context() returns a reference to the root naming context in the Naming Service.
-The implementation of this function is shown in "Getting the Root Naming Context". - 3.
+- 1. The server creates two implementation objects of type StockMarketFeedImpl. - 2.
+The function get_root_context() returns a reference to the root naming context in the Naming Service.
+See "Getting the Root Naming Context" for the implementation of this function. - 3.
 The server calls the operation OBfactory() on the root naming context.
 This operation is implemented by the Naming Service and returns a factory object, of type LoadBalancing::ObjectGroupFactory, which the server can use to create object groups. - 4.
 The server calls the function create_group().
 This function uses the object group factory to create a new group with the specified identifier.
 It then binds a specified Naming Service name to this group.
-The implementation of create_group() is shown in "Creating an Object Group" on page 50. - The function add_object_to_group() adds the StockMarketFeedImpl objects to the object group created in step 4.
-The implementation of this function is shown in "Adding an Object to an Object Group" on page 53. - 6.
-Finally, the server prepares to receive client requests by calling CORBA::BOA::impl_is_ready() as usual.
+The implementation of create_group() is shown in "Creating an Object Group" on page 46. - 5.
+The function add_object_to_group() adds the StockMarketFeedImpl objects to the object group created in step 4.
+The implementation of this function is shown in "Adding an Object to an Object Group" on page 49. - 6.
+Finally, the server prepares to receive client requests by calling CORBA::BOA::impl is ready() as usual.